Please check the Student Admin Catalog for course details and availability.

 ASLN 1101

 Elementary American Sign Language I, Level 1.
-Available Fall, Winter (synchronous, DL), and Summer (asynchronous, fully online).
+Fall.
+Also available Winter (synchronous, DL, when available), and Summer (asynchronous, fully online, when available).

 No Prerequisite.
 4 Credits.